RediatBrook/Introduction-to-App-Making/README.md

 # Introduction-to-App-Making
-This is an open source project that aims to collect and create content for teachers who want resources to teach an introduction to computer science or app-making course.
+This is an open source project that aims to collect and create content for teachers who want resources to teach an introduction to app-making course.
 # App Inventor Curriculum
 CURRICULUM GUIDELINES